103 unaccompanied minors found in abandoned trailer in Mexico, govt says

-MEXICO CITY, March 6 (Reuters) - More than 100 unaccompanied minors, most of them from Guatemala, were found inside an abandoned truck trailer in the eastern Mexican state of Veracruz, Mexico's migration authority said on Monday.
+MEXICO CITY, March 6 (Reuters) - Mexican authorities found 103 unaccompanied minors mostly from Guatemala inside an abandoned truck trailer in the eastern Mexican state of Veracruz, the government said on Monday, in one of the biggest recent discoveries of migrant children traveling through Mexico.

-In addition to the 103 children, 212 adults from Guatemala, Honduras, El Salvador and Ecuador, along with 28 family members from Guatemala and El Salvador, were found in the trailer, the National Migration Institute said in a statement.
+In addition to the 103 children, authorities found 212 adults from Guatemala, Honduras, El Salvador and Ecuador in the trailer, the National Migration Institute (INM) said in a statement.
+Another 28 migrants traveling as families from Guatemala and El Salvador were also in the trailer, bringing the total number of passengers to 343.

+Authorities discovered the trailer on a highway without a driver, INM said.
+It was outfitted with fans, a partially ventilated roof and a structure that created a second level inside the trailer.

+A photo that INM distributed showed plastic bottles and other trash strewn across the floor of the long, narrow compartment.

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))